Do you want to drink tea, but just don’t like it?

 You can add honey and lemon for a flavor boost and a health boost.
 Ginger tea with honey and lemon is the perfect drink to help ward off the common cold and fight off the flu.

 And you don’t have to make actual ginger tea.
 Ginger is also a great ingredient to add to black tea or green tea.
 Or other types.
+If you prefer ginger herbal tea, without green or black tea in it, there is a good recipe in my article listing recipes for various herbal teas.

 Hibiscus tea is a herbal tea made as an infusion from the deep magenta-colored calyces of the roselle hibiscus plant.
 The plant originated in Western Africa, where hibiscus tea is very popular.
 In fact, it is the national drink of Senegal.
 It is also hugely popular in Mexico (agua de jamaica).